Saiga1105/DYNOMO/_posts/2023-12-01-Rendering.md

 ---
 layout: post
-title: WP3 Implicit Neural Representations
+title: WP4 Boundary, Volume and Observation Rendering
-subtitle: Redefining close-range observations
+subtitle: solving for digital construction functionalities
 cover-img: /assets/img/rendering_cover.png
 thumbnail-img: /assets/img/rendering_thumb.png
 share-img:
 tags:
 ---

-In the current landscape of digital modeling, common behaviors like inpainting, deformations, transformations, and interactions are typically derived from explicitly defined heuristics that are integrated into the design models.
+In the current landscape of digital modeling, common behaviors like **inpainting, deformations, transformations, and interactions** are typically derived from explicitly defined heuristics that are integrated into the design models.
 DYNOMO, however, proposes a significant shift in this approach by utilizing **Implicit Neural Representations (INRs)**.
 Through machine learning, these INRs can directly decode such behaviors, offering a more dynamic and intuitive modeling process.

 One of the most promising aspects of this approach is the potential compatibility with various design editing tools used in **Building Information Modeling (BIM), Finite Element Model (FEM) meshes, or Geographical Information Systems (GIS)**.
 The INRs can learn design representations, making them seamlessly compatible with these tools.
 This is a game-changer, as it not only simplifies the design process but also enhances the adaptability of the models.